[Lingerie Review] Lovehoney Beau White Lace Basque Set

 I know I have to begin with this one, and yet all I can do is stare at the screen and wonder how I can possibly sum it up in a few short lines.

-I lost my thing-we-know-as-virginity to this one.
+I lost my thing-society-calls-virginity to this one.
 I was only sixteen and a Good Girl, fully believing that having sex outside of marriage might be okay, but only if I did go on to marry the person I “lost it” to.
 That belief and its equally-insidious sister, “you must keep your Number as low as possible,” kept me in far too many broken relationships for far too long.

 But once upon a time, before sex and shame and trauma, I was just a lonely girl who needed a boy to tell her she was pretty and it would all be okay.
 I needed someone to love me into loving myself.
 It would be years before I learned that wasn’t possible.